Iconoflage Cover

 I like to explain this work as the antithesis of logo design.
 While the goal in most logo design is to take all of the things about an organization and distill it into a single symbol, Iconoflage puts the logo under a microscope to reveal all of those things that go into it.

-Depending on the application(s), some of this artwork is turned into patterns, while other designs are just the artwork that fills in a shape.
+Depending on the application(s), some of this artwork is turned into patterns, while other designs are just artwork that fills in a shape.

 Since these projects run in line with logo design, my process for Iconoflage is fairly similar to how I design a logo (view here).